 You should not fly if your medication makes your performance dangerous or risky.
 This goes for prescription medicines too.
 Examples of common side effects are decreased attentiveness, longer reaction time and impaired judgment.
-Medications affect you in different stages - some only at the beginning, others constantly or only when you quit.
-In addition, combined medications or alcohol combined with medicine can increase or alter the effect.

 If you are using medication

 - Medication can have the same effect on your performance as alcohol and drugs. - Medication can affect your attentiveness, reaction time and judgment. - Combined medications or alcohol combined with medication can increase the effect.